-Shannon Frediani holds an M.A. in Religious Leadership for Social Change (MASC) from SKSM (2013).
-She is a doctoral candidate in Practical Theology- Interreligious Education at Claremont School of Theology, expected to graduate in 2018.
-Her current scholarship focuses on decolonizing interreligious education, highlighting spiritual needs of the incarcerated and the historically marginalized, while fostering counter oppressive narrative voices from the margins and those most impacted by systemic injustice.
+Shannon Frediani holds a Ph.D. in Practical Theology with an emphasis on Interreligious Education from Claremont School of Theology (2019) and an M.A. in Religious Leadership for Social Change (MASC) from Starr King School for the Ministry (2013).
+Her current scholarship focuses on decolonizing interreligious education, highlighting the spiritual needs of populations targeted by mass incarceration and other forms of systemic injustice.
 As a scholar, interreligious educator and peace builder, Shannon has focused her studies on narrative pedagogy, utilizing decolonial, feminist, and womanist methodologies.
 She is particularly passionate about witnessing and fostering spiritual formation in the context of religious leadership and social justice advocacy work.

-Shannon is co-founder of Voices of Angels Foundation, a 501c3 non profit established in 2001 dedicated to serving historically marginalized populations most impacted by systemic racism.
-She has done jail and prison outreach weekly since 2005, and produced public programs, concerts and educational conferences dedicated to bridging community, the arts and social justice.
-Internationally she has facilitated peace conferences in Nigeria, (2007, 2010 and 2011) collaborating with local non profits bringing together Muslims, Christians and traditionalists.
-You are welcome to visit www.thevoicesofangels.org to learn more.
+Shannon co-founded The Voices of Angels Foundation, a 501c3 nonprofit in 2001 dedicated to serving historically marginalized populations most impacted by systemic racism.
+She did jail and prison outreach from 2002-2019, and produced public programs, concerts and educational conferences dedicated to bridging community, the arts and social justice.
+Internationally she facilitated peace conferences in Nigeria, (2007, 2010 and 2011) collaborating with local nonprofits bringing together Muslims, Christians and traditionalists.